agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/generic-types/lesson.md

-Generic types are not a difficult concept, but they are a bit abstract.
-We will explain them on the real-world example where they are often used.
+Generic types, often just referred to as generics, allow you to write flexible, reusable code by defining a common template for various data types.
+This means you can create data structures or functions that can operate on different types, specified at the point of use, rather than hard-coding them for specific data types.

+This might seem a little bit abstract, so let's look at a concrete example.
 Imagine that you want to create a list structure that can hold any type of data.
-Implementation for one type might look something like this:
+Initial implementation supporting only one type might look like this:

 ```motoko
 class MyList() {